List of assets owned by Corus Entertainment

-This is a list of assets owned by Corus Entertainment.
+This is a list of assets owned by Corus Entertainment, a Canadian multimedia broadcasting company.
 Approximately 80% of the voting control in Corus is held by the family of JR Shaw.
-The same family also owns about 80% of the voting rights in Shaw Communications, for a list of Shaw assets, see list of assets owned by Shaw Communications.
+The same family also owned about 80% of the voting rights in Shaw Communications, for a list of former Shaw assets, see list of assets owned by Shaw Communications.

-The company's portfolio of multimedia encompasses 33 specialty television services, 39 radio stations, 15 conventional television stations, a global content business, digital assets, live events, children's book publishing, animation software, technology and media services.
+The company's portfolio of multimedia encompasses 25 specialty television services, 37 radio stations, 15 conventional television stations, a global content business, digital assets, live events, children's book publishing, animation software, broadcasting and media services.